 By implementing a global and coordinated advocacy strategy, CARE believes that we can multiply the scope of our impact beyond programme funding and technical support to influence the national and international policies that affect the lives of the poorest and most vulnerable communities around the world.

 CARE recognises that women play a pivotal role in the global fight against poverty and our advocacy strongly focuses on gender equality and women’s empowerment.
 We advocate on the following global advocacy priority areas: women, peace and security; women and food security; sexual, reproductive and maternal health and gender and climate change.
-CARE is currently targeting the UN Post 2015 Development Agenda to ensure these issues are central to any new framework.
 Global advocacy is also carried out to respond to humanitarian crises.

 The CARE International Secretariat carries out policy and advocacy work through its offices in Geneva, New York and Brussels, where we seek to influence governments, United Nations institutions, the European Union and other multilateral organisations to actively promote change.
 In conjunction with CARE members and Country Offices, the CARE International Secretariat coordinates advocacy efforts across the globe.

-Here are a couple of examples from our advocacy work:
+Here are other examples from our advocacy work: